 Do your motorhomes have seatbelts?

-All of our motorhomes have high backed seats fitted with three point lap and diagonal belt seatbelts.
+All of our motorhomes have high-backed seats fitted with three-point lap and diagonal belt seatbelts.
 These seatbelts can be used to secure most child seats.
-Some of our motorhomes have rear facing seats around the dinette.
-These rear facing seats have lap belts and not three point diagonal belts.
-We can provide child seats and bolster seats if required.
+Some of our motorhomes have rear-facing seats around the dinette.
+These rear-facing seats have lap belts and not three-point diagonal belts.
 Please check the seatbelt options for each vehicle by looking at the product pages.

 Do I need mains electricity to run the lights and electrics in the motorhome?

 All our motorhomes are fully self-contained in that all appliances (such as hob, grill, oven, hot water, heating) will operate from the propane gas we supply, whilst the onboard 12V leisure battery supplies the power to operate lighting, water pumps and so on.